All About Autotask Ticket Notes

 The Publish type determines who can view notes or open attachments created by a resource (system notes visibility is determined by the viewer's security level).
 It is inherited from the note type.
 There is supposed to be a way to select it from a dropdown box, but the way our system is set up, this is not the case.

-Here are some of the default note types we use most often.
-Since some workflow rules filter on note types, these note types should not be changed unless careful consideration is given to how that may effect WF rule behavior:
+(Technical note: Since some workflow rules filter on note types, these note types should not be changed unless careful consideration is given to how that may effect WF rule behavior)

 Note source